Our Review Process

 A sedentary lifestyle is the number one cause of high blood sugar and stroke.
 Exercising will help keep your body active.
 You are less likely to gain weight if you exercise.
 In fact, walking is known to reduce the risk of stroke.

 As diabetes and stroke are linked together, managing diabetes will also help reduce the chances of you suffering from a stroke.
 It is significant to monitor your sugar levels regularly.
 Also, other medications such as blood thinners should be taken as prescribed by the doctor to reduce the risk of strokes.
+Also know about ayurvedic medicine for diabetes.

 Smoking and excess intake of alcohol are other well-known causes of stroke.
 You can try to limit your alcohol intake and quit smoking to reduce the risk of diabetes and stroke.